raspberrypilearning/lego-plotter/en/step_3.md

 --- /task ---

+--- task ---

+Connect the medium LEGO Technic motor (the one that drives the pen up and down) to port A on the BuildHAT.

+--- /task ---

 Now you can use your simulated data source to test your plotter.
 For now, keep the lid on your pen or remove it all together while you observe the motion caused by the data.

 ### Calibrating the plotter